ronnieholm/Backend-web-programming-course-spring-2015/Notes.md

 a common denominator for shape-oriented classes but a Shape object in itself isn't very useful.

-By turning the Draw method into an abstract method, we gain a couple of advantages:
+By turning the Draw method into an abstract method we gain a couple of advantages:

   - We don't have to provide a (meaningless) implementation in